-Current Year: Total City sales tax collections continued to experience positive growth in the fourth quarter compared to the same time period last fiscal year, albeit at a slower pace.
-Retail, Contracting, Commercial Rentals, and Utilities categories have shown substantial increases over the prior year, however there was negative growth in the Advertising, Hotel/Motel, Property Lease/Rental categories.
+Current Year: Total City sales tax collections continued to experience positive growth in the first quarter compared to the same time period last fiscal year, albeit at a slower pace.
+Notably, Retail, Contracting, and Hotel/Motel categories have decreased compared to the prior year.
 Prior year values have not been adjusted for inflation.